 Choose an old fashioned Light Christmas Cake recipe from Grandma's recipe box.
-These light fruit cakes with their lighter, more delicate textures are moist and delicious, especially so for anyone who doesn't care for a heavier, darker fruit cake.
+These fruit cakes with their lighter, more delicate textures are so moist and delicious, especially so for anyone who doesn't care for a heavier, darker fruit cake.

 Mom's Recipe Scrapbooks (1920s)

 1 cup butter, 2 cups sugar, 6 eggs, 1/2 cup milk, 3-1/2 cups flour, 3 teaspoons baking powder, 1/2 pound seeded raisins, 1/2 pound seedless raisins, 1/2 pound dates, 1/2 pound almonds, 1/2 cup citron peel thinly sliced.
 Mix and bake in a slow oven (250°F).

 1/2 pound each of crystallized orange peel, lemon peel, pineapple, and red cherries, finely cut

 1 pound blanched almonds, finely cut

 1-1/2 cups sugar

 1/2 teaspoon salt